fhi-beta/mobaGenetics-qc/methylation/README.md

 # Pre-quality control:
-Important pre-step: the sample sheet needs the beadchip array column to have column name: Sentrix\_ID, and the position on the array to have column name: Sentrix\_Position.
+Important pre-step: the sample sheet needs the beadchip array column to have column name: `Sentrix_ID`, and the position on the array to have column name: `Sentrix_Position`.
 It also needs a column sampleType (see below) This is important for minfi to automatically recognize correct columns to identify the .idat files.